|Scroll down for all sorts of links to various conferences, associations, websites and more.|

 This Grammys-of-the-Indie scene, the closing party of Canadian Music Week, has quickly become a media flashpoint and major trolling ground for music fans and tastemakers searching for the next wave of music superstars.
 Celebrating the successes of indie artists – both from home and abroad – The Indies have become an annual must-attend event.
 Featuring appearances and performances by some of Canada’s – and the world’s – emerging artists, and broadcast live to air on XM Satellite Radio

-The JUNO Awards “road trip” is heading to Canada’s centre stage for the second time as The Canadian Academy of Recording Arts and Sciences (CARAS) and broadcast partner CTV, announced today that Winnipeg will host THE 2014 JUNO AWARDS and JUNO Week celebrations, March 24-30.
-The 43rd annual JUNO AWARDS will broadcast on CTV from the MTS Centre on Sunday, March 30, 2014.
+The JUNO Awards “road trip” is heading back to southern Ontario as The Canadian Academy of Recording Arts and Sciences (CARAS) and broadcast partner CTV, announced today that Hamilton will host The 2015 JUNO Awards and JUNO Week celebrations, March 9-15.
+The 44th annual JUNO Awards will be broadcast on CTV from FirstOntario Centre on Sunday, March 15, 2015.

 The Blues Summit / Maple Blues Awards